Joe Madison: Early life and education

-Madison is a native of Dayton, Ohio., he graduated from Washington University in St. Louis, which awarded him an honorary doctorate in 2019.
+Madison was a native of Dayton, Ohio and graduated from Roosevelt High School in 1967.
+He graduated from Washington University in St. Louis in 1971 with a degree in sociology, and also played football for their team.
+His alma mater also awarded him a WashU Arts & Sciences' Distinguished Alumni Award in 2017 and an Honorary Doctor of Laws degree in 2019.
+After his death, his hometown of Dayton gave an honorary designation of "Joe Madison Way" to Cowart Avenue, the street he grew up on.

 Career

 Radio career

 Madison began his broadcasting career in 1980 at Detroit's WXYZ-AM radio station.

-Joining an otherwise white lineup at WWRC-AM in the early '90s, he developed a crossover appeal handling issues that included race but were aimed at the station's multiracial audience.
+Joining an otherwise white lineup at WWRC-AM in the early 1990s, he developed a crossover appeal handling issues that included race but were aimed at the station's multiracial audience.
 He left in 1998, after the station fired its talent and changed format, to start an online chat show.

 WOL and XM Satellite Radio

-He also worked at WOL-AM, and was placed in syndication on the Radio One Talk Network and its XM satellite channel.
+Madison also worked at WOL-AM, and was placed in syndication on the Radio One Talk Network and its XM satellite channel.
 He left WOL in 2013.